 1/4 c., chopped fine

 ¼ tsp. coarse, cracked black pepper

-DIRECTIONS: Soften butter and blend all ingredients into it until smooth.
-Place your meat or fish in your hot oven, broiler or on grill and cook as usual.
-Turn mean when half done and place 1 tsp. of the herb butter on the cooked side.
-When meat/fish is cooked to the desired stage, remove to a serving platter and top each serving with another tsp. of the herb butter to let it melt as you serve.
-I always put some of this in a dish at table for anyone who wants to add another teaspoon on theirs during the meal.
+Place 1 tsp. of the reserved butter on top.
+Then place your meat or fish in your hot oven, broiler or on charcoal grill and cook to desired stage.
+Turn meat when half done and place remaining tsp. of reserved herb butter on the cooked side.
+Spread with a brush to distribute over the meat.
+Serve meat at once when fully cooked to the desired stage, remove to a serving platter and set for 10 minutes.
+Slice and let your guests top their serving with another tsp. or two of the herb butter.
+It melts as you eat.
+YUM! 🙂

 NUTRITIONAL INFO: Allow 1 T. per serving, so this makes 8 servings.
 Each serving (T.) has:

 102 calories, 11.46 g fat, 0.16 g carbs, 0.03 g fiber, 0.13 g NET CARBS, 0.15 g protein, 81.4 mg. sodium